 The EU also published Explanatory Notes to the pan-Euro-Med origin protocols.

-The same protocols allow benefiting from drawback in purely bilateral trade between the EU and those countries.
-This implies that drawback can be granted only if diagonal cumulation has not been applied and a product has not been re-exported from a country of importation to any of the other countries of the zone.
+The protocols on rules of origin in FTAs between the EU, on the one hand, and Algeria, Egypt, Jordan, Morocco, Tunisia and Palestine, on the other hand, allow drawback in purely bilateral trade, meaning if no diagonal cumulation is applied and the product is not re-exported from a country of importation to any of the other countries of the zone.

 Proof of origin